 shall be compensated for the paid holidays.

 25.5 Health and Welfare

-In lieu of health and welfare benefits, short-term employees shall receive compensation of:
+In lieu of health and welfare benefits, short-term employees, effective date of ratification shall receive compensation of 64¢ per working hour, up to a maximum of \$44.80 per biweekly pay period.